 However, we don’t believe you need to pay to get a great guided meditation teacher.
 That’s why we put together all these free guided meditations on YouTube.
 We wanted them to match the quality of something you might pay for online, but make it accessible to everyone.

-We recommend learning by going through my short, 5 minute, “how to meditate for beginners guided walkthrough“.
+We recommend learning by going through our short, 5 minute, “how to meditate for beginners guided walkthrough“.
 It’s short, goes through each step in detail, and will teach you the basics of a mindfulness meditation practice.

 Like we said earlier, we think mindfulness meditation is the most accessible, well-rounded, and easiest type of meditation for beginners and new comers to learn.